ocaml/opam/doc/pages/Install.md

 We recommend installing one through your packaging system whenever
-possible: this should already have been taken care of if you installed opam through your packaging system.
+possible: this should already have been taken care of if you installed opam through your packaging system (see https://github.com/ocaml/opam/wiki/Distributions for details for each distribution).
 If you have trouble installing an external solver and have reliable network connectivity, [Irill](http://www.irill.org/) kindly provides a ["Solver farm"](http://cudf-solvers.irill.org/) which can be used as a remote